accruenewblue/Citra-Tracker/README.md

 Move effectiveness is calculated based on:
     --type matchups
     --current weather
-    --defending mon's ability
+    --attacking mon's ability
     --move base power
     to calculate an "effective base power" to be shown.

+How to Use:
-Citra emulator for 3DS is required.
+In the future, Citra emulator for 3DS will be required.
+However, for now, it uses a txt file interface until a proper one can be developed.
-If you were looking for different games, there are trackers available for the NDS games(DPPt, HGSS, BW, B2W2) and the GBA games(FRLG, RSE) using Bizhawk, and a mGBA tracker is also available for GBA games.
+If you were looking for different games, there are trackers available for the [NDS games](https://github.com/Brian0255/NDS-Ironmon-Tracker)(DPPt, HGSS, BW, B2W2) requiring Bizhawk and the [GBA games](https://github.com/besteon/Ironmon-Tracker)(FRLG, RSE) using Bizhawk or mGBA games.

 Thanks to [msikma's pokesprite](https://github.com/msikma/pokesprite) for scraping the images of the Pokémon used here.